davidtchiu/davidtchiu.github.io/faq/index.md

 ### Student FAQs

 - **I'm waitlisted for your course.
 Can you let me in?**\
   I treat these requests on a case-by-case basis.
 Things I consider include: your position on the wait list, whether there are alternative sections with space, and whether you need my course to graduate.
-That said, I usually let in all students on a short (1-3) wait-list.

 - **What are your office hours?**\
-  Check canvas for standard office hours.
-I also keep an open-door policy.
+  Check canvas for standard office hours, and I also keep an open-door policy.
 As long as my door is cracked, I'm available.
 The calendar on my home page gives a rough outline of my day-to-day availability.
 If you'd like to set up a specific time to meet, however, you're welcome to email me.

 - **Will you be my advisor?**\
   Well, "advisor" means different things to different people, so let's clarify.